 Make sure that you’re receiving notifications properly and that your repo settings are right for your team.

-You can enable notifications so that you get an email message whenever anyone submits a pull request, commits to master, or logs an issue in the repo you’re working on.
+You can enable notifications so that you get an email message whenever anyone submits a pull request, commits to main, or logs an issue in the repo you’re working on.

 Go to your repo on Adobe Git.